marcinsobecki2408/SFML_TETRIS/README.md

 # SFML_TETRIS
 Tetris app written in SFML

-Designed to run with the Python AI: https://github.com/tdolega/tetris_ml
+Designed to run on Linux with the Python AI: https://github.com/tdolega/tetris_ml